Part 1, Part 2

 It may be too late, but if there's still a glimmer of hope have a look at my page on how to create the best chance of getting back together.
 There may still be a chance to mend your broken relationship.

-If there is no time to waste, don't wait!
-Speak to someone - a qualified online counsellor now.
+If there is no time to waste, speak to a qualified online counsellor now.
 You can connect with an expert for free for 7 days (yes, really!)